Virtual Drinking Water Treatment Plant Tours

 Water at these treatment plants is treated to meet legal limits set by the Environmental Protection Agency (EPA) on the levels of certain contaminants in drinking water under the Safe Drinking Water Act (SDWA).
 These legal limits reflect both the level that protects human health and the level that water systems can achieve using the best available technology.

-See first hand how we take water from the Clackamas River, clean it, and treat it, so it is ready to be used in the community by watching the video below for the water treatment plant that your water comes from.
-Don’t know which video to watch contact our Public Outreach and Education Coordinator at [email protected].
+See first hand how we take water from the Clackamas River, clean it, and treat it, so it is ready to be used in the community by scheduling an in person tour or watching the video below of the water treatment plant where your drinking water comes from.
+Want to schedule a tour or not sure which video to watch, contact our Public Outreach and Education Coordinator at [email protected].

 TREATMENT PLANT TOUR VIDEOS: